 Participants come to look at the stones installed randomly on the floor or hung from the ceiling, and choose one.
 They can look, touch and compare, and finally get to choose one.
 It is interesting to see how they choose their own stones.
 Some people do after a very careful observation and some people just instinctively choose one without consideration, just at first sight.

 It has never been predictable.
-We thought that it would be appreciated by art people or enthusiasts, but actually general public, invited or random, seemed to get into it more intimately.
-A friend of mine, far from art consumer, who can never stay still at one place longer than fifteen minutes, actually enjoyed polishing his own stone, in a very concentrated manner.
+We thought that it would be appreciated by art people or enthusiasts, but actually the general public, invited or turning up randomly, seemed to get into it more intimately.
+A friend of mine, far from an art consumer, who can never stay still in one place longer than fifteen minutes, actually enjoyed polishing his own stone, in a very concentrated manner.
 He said, “Everyone has creativity and wishes to do something creative.
 I think it is very cool to offer normal people like me an opportunity to be a part of artistic work.
 With simple technique, using my hands, I enjoyed a peaceful moment of being myself.”

 Both in Café au bol and Doreul-dakda, the public’s perception is quite accurate.
 Without any sophisticated rhetorics, they just get to the point and are actually quite good at finding their own pleasure and interest in the suggested situation.